mamonulabs/Blacet/README.md

 This repo is dedicated to the preservation of information for the Frac Modular format.

+It will hold info / manuals / tidbits from various (some of them discontinued) modules from companies like Blacet (RIP), Paia etc.

 ## Some modules that work on +/- 15V so they are suitable for Frac DIY